The Days On Days Off Scheduling Problem

 The size of the constructed instance and all occurring numbers are polynomially bounded in $m$ since $S \leq q(m)$ is bounded.
 Therefore, the reduction is polynomial. \end{proof}

-This proof can be adapted to other special cases whenever we have some proper encoding of the values $a_i$.
-This does not have to be a simple unary encoding.
-We will consider different encodings for other special cases in \Cref{lem: NP-hard rud Uw uo lw,lem: NP-complete Uw uo lo}. \begin{theorem} The \dodosp is NP-complete, even if $\requestl{d} = \requestu{d}$ for all $d\in \lre{D}$ and if there is only one nontrivial global bound and one nontrivial local bound. \end{theorem} \begin{proof} We have already proven this in the case that $\Uw$ and $\lw$ are nontrivial.
-The proofs for the special cases in which $\lo$ or $U_o$ are nontrivial work similarly, we just have to adapt the requests and the bounds.
+\begin{theorem} The \dodosp is NP-complete, even if $\requestl{d} = \requestu{d}$ for all $d\in \CD$ and if there is only one nontrivial global bound and one nontrivial local bound. \end{theorem} \begin{proof} We have already proven this in the case that $\Uw$ and $\lw$ are nontrivial.
+The proofs for the special cases in which $\lo$ or $U_o$ are nontrivial work similarly, we just have to adapt the requests and the bounds: Fix an instance $\mathcal{I}$ of the \rthreepartition.

-Fix an instance $\mathcal{I}$ of the \rthreepartition.
 If $\Uw$ and $\lo$ are nontrivial, we represent the values $a_i$ of $\mathcal{I}$ by off-periods.
 Thus the separator days that had a request of $0$ in the proof of \Cref{prp: NP-hard} will now have a request of $N$, while the request on all other days is $N-1$.
 Again, we set $\lo = \lceil\frac{1}{4}T\rceil$.
 Since for each worker the number of days off should sum up to $T$, we set $\Uw = D-T$.
 Here we use the fact that in the proof of \Cref{prp: NP-hard} all global bounds are fulfilled with inequality.